Whom to call

 To report an injured or orphaned wild animal, contact any of the FWC's 5 regional offices for a list of wildlife rehabilitators, or consult one of the rehabilitators on this list.

-Additional information about reporting injured manatees or sea turtles.
+Additional information about reporting injured manatees, black bears or sea turtles.

 If the animal is a domestic or feral animal, such as dog, cat, horse, etc. - it is best to contact your County Animal Control Office or Humane Society.